|

 If these determinations are favorable and if otherwise qualified, the pilot may immediately resume piloting but must ensure that:

-The airman may continue flight duties unless informed otherwise by the FAA or another disqualifying condition occurs.
-These requirements were current as of 6/6/06, however they may be updated at any time.
-To check for updates visit the LASIK or Other Laser Eye Surgery to Correct Vision page on the FAA website.
-To return to this page please click you Browser Back Button.
+These requirements were current as of 3/25/2020 however they may be updated at any time.
+To check for changes visit the LASIK or Other Laser Eye Surgery to Correct Vision page on the FAA website.

 FAA Certification Guidelines for Pilots who have had Conductive Keratoplasty